EPW American Wrestling

 Winners - Charles Kelsey, Eddie Cobain & Steven Keane

 “The Man-Mountain” Goliath Vs “The Bevvy Weight” Drill

 In what could be a foreshadowing event for later on in the night we had the first major battle of the heavyweights.
 In what was a stiff battle, the match followed a tried but tested formula, we had Drill working the match trying to take the bigger man Goliath off his feet.

-Drill tried several times to hit the lariat of the ropes however this was like running into the wall, so Drill then decided to go for a second rope shoulder tackle however he caught by Goliath and made to regret attempting for the high risk maneuver.
+Drill tried several times to hit the lariat off the ropes however this was like running into the wall, so Drill then decided to go for a second rope shoulder tackle however he caught by Goliath and made to regret attempting for the high-risk maneuver.

 Winner - "The Man-Mountain" Goliath

 At the start of this match.
 It was very clear who was the favourite and who was despised by the fans.
 As Big Bubba D entered the squared circle the crowd met him with hostility as he insulted them.
 As Davey entered, the crowd backed and supported him, as it showed that he would have a difficult task to achieve.

 At the start of the match, it was clear who had the power advantage as Davey was thrown about with ease.
 Davey was having to rely on his intellect and speed, to try and gain the upper hand in this contest.